Bankruptcy After Divorce

 How Do You Handle Bankruptcy After Divorce?

 There are many people who find themselves in financial difficulty after a divorce.
 In some cases, the couple’s joint income is enough to support one household, but, separately, they are often not able to make ends meet.
 In other cases, the financial burden created by the divorce agreement is sometimes too much to bear.
-Our firm can walk you through filing bankruptcy after divorce.
+Our firm can walk you through filing bankruptcy after the divorce.

 If you are having difficulty keeping up with your bills, consult with an experienced Charleston bankruptcy lawyer to explore your debt relief options.
 At the Steadman Law Firm, P.A., we have helped many people work through their financial challenges after a divorce.